bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 ![](./.images/Screenshot_Alert-XSS-9.png)

 Okay, that gives us the parameter needed to read files.
-Let's see if we can craft the payload to exploit a Local File Inclusion (LFI) vulnerability.
+Let's see if we can craft a payload to exploit a Local File Inclusion (LFI) vulnerability.
 Let's make a file called LFI.md containing the following:

 ```
 <script>